vistalab-technion/cs236781/_pages/assignments.md

 - Within the notebooks, anything you need to do is marked with a **TODO** beside it.
 It will explain what to implement and in which file.
-- Within the assignment code package, all locations where you need to write code are marked with a special marker ("YOUR CODE").
-Additionally, implementation guidelines, technical details and hints are provided in a comment above.
+- Within the assignment code package, all locations where you need to write code are marked with a special marker (`YOUR CODE`).
+Additionally, implementation guidelines, technical details and hints are in some cases provided in a comment above.
 - Sometimes there are open questions to answer.
 Your answers should also be written within the assignment package, not within the notebook itself.
 The notebook will specify where to write each answer.